 Below we’ve listed a few ways you can go about getting your fill of nature’s benefits even when your ‘me-time’ is at a minimum.

-If you think the ‘great outdoors’ are beyond your reach most days, a little bit of imagination might help to bring them closer, as long as you’re aware that ‘the outdoors’ needn’t always come in the form of Yosemite, Torres del Paine, or the Australian Outback to deliver the various goods outlined above.
+If you think the ‘great outdoors’ are beyond your reach most days, a little bit of imagination might help to bring them closer, as long as you’re aware that ‘the outdoors’ needn’t always come in the form of Yosemite, Canada, or the Australian Outback to deliver the various goods outlined above.

 Our access to those goods can be simplified with a slight change of perspective and by splitting the outdoors into two broad categories: the ‘greater outdoors’ and the ‘lesser outdoors’.
 While the Yosemites, Aussie Outbacks, and other ‘greater’ outdoor wonderlands might be too big a stretch for your resources time and money-wise, unless you happen to be reading this from your prison cell, the chances are there will be plenty of places of the ‘lesser’ variety somewhere nearby.
 Enjoying them might mean: